theLadEli/qa-course/README.md

 ## Contributing

-Contributions to improve the project or expand the documentation are encouraged!
-To contribute,
+Did I miss anything?
+Scroll back up to the top of the page and feel free to contribute using the instructions provided.
+Thanks!